johanmontorfano/joogle/README.md

 ## Roadmap

 - [X] Working indexing and searching.
+- [ ] Use a faster, less prone to failure and concurrent database.
 - [ ] Indexing improvements
     - [X] Auto-queueing of URLs found on webpages.
         - [X] Verify `href` values ARE links.